RAG vs Context Engineering: Insights and Limitations

 This means embeddings excel at answering “Are these passages similar?” but fail at answering “Can this passage support a line of reasoning?”

-The practical response to this boundary is a hybrid architecture: use RAG for factual grounding and citations, but rely on the LLM’s reasoning capabilities (or external logic systems) for inference.
-This is a tradeoff between retrieval precision and reasoning depth, and it should be made explicitly during system design rather than discovered in production.
+The practical response to this boundary is a hybrid architecture: RAG supplies factual grounding and citations; the LLM’s reasoning stack (or external logic systems) handles inference.
+This is a tradeoff between retrieval precision and reasoning depth, and it should be made explicitly during system design instead of surfacing first in production incidents.

 Boundary 2: The Event-to-Concept Gap